 Using this indoor rower firsthand confirms our initial impression about its solid build.
 The frame is made of high-carbon steel and is designed for a maximum user weight of 285 pounds.
 The double-guided steel rail is chrome plated and the seat glides on sealed ball bearings.
 These features will give the user a fluid and fail-free drive each time.

-Fully set up, Coach E measures 80” x 20” x 26”.
+Fully set up, it measures 80” x 20” x 26”.
 It sits low from the ground, and its extra-long seat rail accommodates users with long inseams.
 It’s quite heavy at 104 pounds, which is around the same as the weight of water rowers with water in their tanks.
 Its solid build accounts for this weight, which also makes it very steady.

 This stores upright on a 20” x 26” floor area.
 It has caster wheels so you can move it to a corner.
-The built-in transport casters are small in size and may be difficult to roll on carpeted floor.
+The built-in transport casters are small in size and may be difficult to roll on the carpeted floor.
 Remember that Coach E is on the heavy side, so it will be a hassle to lift.
-The best way is to roll it on uncarpeted floor not too far away from storage.
+The best way is to roll it on the uncarpeted floor not too far away from storage.

 For residential use, this rowing machine doesn’t require much in terms of maintenance.
 The bearings underneath the seat don’t even need lubrication.
 You can have a clean cloth handy to wipe sweat and dirt off after each use.
 Regularly wipe the seat rail, too.
 Preventing a buildup is so much easier to do than waiting for something to clog up.
-For parts that may show wear and tear or need replacement after years of use, contact Kettler USA for applicable warranty and assistance.
+For parts that may show wear and tear or need replacement after years of use, contact them for applicable warranty and assistance.

-The dimensions of Coach E are perfect and allow full range of motion on both legs and arms even for tall people.
+The dimensions of this rower are perfect and allow full range of motion on both legs and arms even for tall people.
 There are no restrictions of any sort.
 The seat height is set low.
 While this low height is not a disadvantage, it is something that prospective buyers should know about before they make a decision.
 They can observe users working out in videos available online.
 The seat is padded generously for maximum comfort.
 The tilting footplates allow the feet to pivot naturally, and each footplate has a strap for securing feet in position.